encukou/cpython/Doc/reference/expressions.rst

 integer, floating-point number, complex number) with the given value.
 The value may be approximated in the case of floating-point and imaginary (complex) literals.
-See section :ref:`literals` for details.
+See the :ref:`Literals <literals>` section of Lexical Analysis for details.
 See section :ref:`string-concatenation` for details on ``strings``.